 1

 1) If you were born before 15 December 2025, the first-generation limit for citizenship by descent (i.e., there is NO generational limit for these people).
-This includes people who were adopted abroad by a parent born or adopted abroad.
+Note that it says that there’s some different requirements for people who have been adopted or have someone in the family line that was adopted.

 2) If you were born after 15 December 2025 (wow look at you reading already!), to a Canadian parent also born or adopted abroad, you must demonstrate that their Canadian parent has spent three years (or 1,095 cumulative days) in Canada when applying for proof of Canadian citizenship, or applying for Canadian citizenship for an adopted child.